-This Christmas quiz, which you can print off below, only has a sprinkling of questions with a Christmas theme.
+This Christmas quiz, which you can print off below, only has an initial flurry of questions with a Christmas theme and there are picture clues for those whose festive brains are a little addled.
 It’s not about events of the past year, which I find rather dull.
-It’s more like an ordinary pub-type quiz to have a go at over the festive season with hopefully interesting questions.
-Most people will be able to answer a fair number of the questions, and there’s no reason why you shouldn’t do it together.
+It’s more of a pub-type quiz to have a go at over the holiday with hopefully interesting questions, though on reflection there should have been some geography, history, science, or even maths questions.
+Next year perhaps.

 It is not therefore the sort of impossible-to-answer general knowledge quiz like that set by King William’s College on the Isle of Man that is featured each year in the The Guardian.
 Since 1905, pupils at the college have been required to take this test, and until 1999 it was compulsory.
 That said, the average score of the 300 pupils aged between 11 and 18 that take the test each year is just two, out of 180 questions!

-By the way, the answers to the two questions above are ‘Mr Dance, Pew’s (R L Stevenson – Treasure Island)’ (Q5.6) and ‘J W W Birch (Resident of Perak, 1875)’ (Q8.8).
+The answers to the two questions above are The Thirty-nine Steps by John Buchan, and North Foreland Lighthouse near Broadstairs in Kent.
 I’m surprised that the average score is as high as two.

 As the King William’s College quiz is only published in the The Guardian on Christmas Eve you will have to wait until then.
 This year’s answers will be published in The Guardian in the New Year towards the end of January.

 So, for a more relaxing and much less challenging quiz try my one: Christmas Quiz 2016 Questions.
 The quiz has 30 questions scoring a maximum of 38 points.
 Here are the answers: Christmas Quiz 2016 Answers.
 Any likes or comments would be welcome.